Libensemble/libensemble/docs/papers/joss/paper.md

 To achieve portability, libEnsemble employs system detection beyond other packages.
-It detects crucial system information such as scheduler details, MPI runners, core counts, and GPU counts (for different types of GPU) and uses these to produce run-lines and GPU settings for these systems, without the user having to alter scripts.
-For example, on a system using "srun", libEnsemble will use srun options to assign GPUs, while on other systems it may assign via environment variables such as ROCR_VISIBLE_DEVICES or CUDA_VISIBLE_DEVICES, while the user only states the number of GPUs needed for each simulation.
+It detects crucial system information such as scheduler details, MPI runners, core counts, and GPU counts (for different types of GPUs) and uses these to produce run-lines and GPU settings for these systems, without the user having to alter scripts.
+For example, on a system using Slurm's `srun`, libEnsemble will use `srun` options to assign GPUs, while on other systems it may assign via environment variables such as `ROCR_VISIBLE_DEVICES` or `CUDA_VISIBLE_DEVICES`, wherein the user only states the number of GPUs needed for each simulation.
 For cases where autodetection is insufficient, the user can supply platform information or the name of a known system via scripts or an environment variable.

-By default, libEnsemble divides available compute resources amongst workers.
+By default, libEnsemble divides available compute resources among workers.
-However, when simulation parameters are created, the number of processes and GPUs can also be specified for each simulation.
-Combined with the portability features, this makes it very simple to transfer user scripts between platforms.
+When simulation parameters are created, however, the number of processes and GPUs can also be specified for each simulation.
+Combined with the portability features, this makes it simple to transfer user scripts between platforms.

-The close coupling between the libEnsemble generator and simulators enables the generator to perform tasks such as asynchronously receiving results, updating models, and canceling previously initiated simulations.
+The close coupling between the libEnsemble generators and simulators enables a generator to perform tasks such as asynchronously receiving results, updating models, and canceling previously initiated simulations.
 Simulations that are already running can be terminated and resources recovered.
 This is more flexible compared to other packages, where the generation of simulations is external to the dispatch of a batch of simulations.

-libEnsemble also supports persistent user functions that run on workers, maintaining their memory, which prevents the storing and reloading of data required by packages that only support a fire-and-forget approach to ensemble components.
+libEnsemble also supports so-called "persistent user functions" that run on workers, while maintaining their memory, which prevents the storing and reloading of data required by packages that only support a fire-and-forget approach to ensemble components.